 “We are very much supportive of the family — the biblical definition of the family unit.
 We are a family-owned business, a family-led business, and we are married to our first wives.
 We give God thanks for that...we know that it might not be popular with everyone, but thank the Lord, we live in a country where we can share our values and operate on biblical principles.”

-What followed those remarks in 2012 were protests, boycotting, but yet sales went up 12 percent.
-Since then the company remains about in the same standing with a Chick-fil-A opening somewhere for every one that closes.
+What followed those remarks in 2012 were valid protests and boycotting, but yet sales went up 12 percent due to sick evangelical homophobia.
+Since then the company remains about in the same standing with a Chick-fil-A joint opening somewhere for every one that closes.

-It's time to make them hurt financially for their hateful homophobia!
+Make them to continue paying financially for their hateful homophobia!